elsampsa/valkka-core/ppa_checklist.md

 docs/compile.bash
 ```

-Now the code & docs are as they should be or the new version.
+Now the code & docs are as they should be in the new version.

 #### 4. Run tests at your build dir